L O U I S I A N A S O C C E R A S S O C I A T I O N

-Players can be added under the following circumstances: Immediately after the State Tryouts, once the State Pools are announced, club DOC’s who feel very strongly that the Evaluators missed a quality player can contact the State Director of Coaching.
-If the State DOC is satisfied that the club DOC is familiar with the ODP level and has a legitimate case, the player in question might be invited to an ODP practice for a second evaluation or a staff coach might be sent to watch the player play a club game.
+Players can be added under the following circumstances: Immediately after the State ODP Tryouts, once the State ODP Pools are announced, club DOC’s who feel very strongly that the evaluators missed a quality player can contact the State Technical Director.
+If the State Technical Director is satisfied that the club DOC is familiar with the ODP level and has a legitimate case, the player in question might be invited to an ODP practice for a second evaluation or a staff coach might be sent to watch the player play a club game.
 If the player is good enough, he/she might be added to the pool.
-Club DOC’s are encouraged to contact the State DOC immediately after the tryouts.
+Club DOC’s are encouraged to contact the LSA Technical Director immediately after the tryouts.
 The longer they wait, the less likelihood of the player being added.
 Once the fall season is over and the pool has settled down, it is much harder to add more players and it happens only on rare occasions.

 Other typical scenarios that might warrant a player added to the pool are: – Quality player moving into Louisiana after the tryouts. – Quality player missing the tryouts due to injury. – Quality player identified by State, Regional, or National staff coach after the tryouts through the scouting network.

-Players identified after the tryouts are added to the State Pool only if they are in the top half of the pool and only with approval by the State Director of Coaching.
+Players identified after the tryouts are added to the State ODP Pool only if they are in the top half of the pool and only with approval by the LSA Technical Director.
 The ODP at the state level has an obligation to identify the best players and put them in front of the Regional and National staff.
 This is the most important mission of the program.